MicrosoftDocs/Viva/Viva/sales/data-handling.md

 # Data handling in Viva Sales

-This articles gives you an overview of how data is handled in Viva Sales.
+This article gives you an overview of how data is handled in Viva Sales.

 Viva Sales is built on the [Microsoft Power Platform](https://powerplatform.microsoft.com/).
 Viva Sales data is stored in [Dataverse](/powerapps/maker/common-data-service/data-platform-intro) in addition to the connected CRM.